-This high concept restaurant takes experimental and experiential dining to a whole new level.
-Conceived by much lauded French chef Paul Pairet, Ultraviolet was launched in May 2012 and has boggled both minds and tastebuds ever since.
+As Shanghai’s only three-Michelin-star restaurant, high-concept Ultraviolet takes experimental and experiential dining to a whole new level.
 The dining experience starts from the moment you are collected from a meeting point and taken to a secret location – a windowless room with nothing but a long table set for 10 guests.
-You are then immersed in a multi-sensory feast that centers on the unusual taste combination of each course.
+You are then immersed in a multi-sensory feast, centring on the unusual taste combinations of each course.
 The atmosphere is driven by music, smells and images projected onto the walls.
-But the star of the show is very much the food.
-There are 20 courses of culinary alchemy such as Pop Rock Oyster and Truffle Burnt Soup Bread.
+Despite all this fanfare, the star of the show is very much the food.
+There are 20 courses of culinary alchemy, such as Pop Rock Oyster and Truffle Burnt Soup Bread.
 Hardcore food-lovers will relish this chance to engage their imaginations as well as their stomachs.

-Heaven located within the colonial splendor of the French Concession district, Lost Heaven is a rare gem among the wide variety of restaurants in Shanghai.
-It specializes in the cuisine of the Yunnan region, which is not as internationally well-known as other regional Chinese dishes.
-The rich, Yunnanese, folk-inspired decor of the restaurant offers the perfect backdrop for the spicy taste of the regional menu.
-This not only contains Chinese influences, but Thai, Lao and Burmese too.
-Yunnanese food also uses ingredients such as cheese and flowers, which are quite rare in other Chinese cuisines.
-Since it opened in 2006, Lost Heaven has become the standard-bearer for Yunnan cuisine and culture in Shanghai.
-It has grown so popular that sister branches have opened on the Bund in 2009, and Beijing in 2012.
+Located within the colonial splendour of the former French Concession, Lost Heaven is a gem among the wide variety of restaurants in Shanghai.
+It specialises in the cuisine of Yunnan province, which tends to focus on spice and mushrooms.
+The rich, folk-inspired decor of the restaurant offers the perfect backdrop for the traditional taste of the menu.
+Yunnanese food not only contains Chinese influences but Thai, Lao and Burmese ones, too.
+It also uses ingredients such as cheese and flowers, which are quite rare in other Chinese cuisines.
+Since opening in 2006, Lost Heaven has become the standard-bearer for Yunnan cuisine and culture in Shanghai.
+It has grown so popular that sister branches opened on the Bund in 2009 and Beijing in 2012.

-Another restaurant from the creative mind of Paul Pairet, Mr & Mrs Bund has garnered many awards, including a place on San Pellegrino’s The World’s 50 Best Restaurants list in 2013.
-It playfully labels itself a ‘Modern Eatery’, which does classic French bistro cuisine with a twist.
+Mr & Mrs Bund has garnered many awards, including a place on San Pellegrino’s The World’s 50 Best Restaurants list in 2013.
+It playfully labels itself a ‘modern eatery’, specialising in classic French bistro cuisine with a twist.
 The dishes are big and meant for sharing, while diners are encouraged to tweak the dishes to suit their exact tastes.
-With concoctions such as foie gras crumble and steamed lobster served in a glass jar with citrus, lemongrass and vanilla, the food is world-class without being pretentious.
-Based in the lavish Chartered Bank of India, Australia and China building, the venue itself is strikingly and elegantly designed, with wonderful views of the Pudong.
+Highlights include foie gras crumble and steamed lobster served in a glass jar with citrus, lemongrass and vanilla.
+Based in the lavish Chartered Bank of India, Australia and China building, the venue itself is strikingly and elegantly designed, with wonderful views of the Lujiazui skyline.

 Shanghai may be moving swiftly forward to embrace all things new, but its array of traditional street food and cheap hole-in-the-walls reflects a rich and centuries-old cultural heritage.
-Explore the Old City and the French Concession to find dumplings and noodles sellers, or seek out the less frequented areas such as Gaoan Lu and Guangyuan Lu.
-One of the most popular types of dumpling is the Xiao Long Bao (also known as soup dumpling), delicious and hot parcels of pork and soup.
-These can be sampled at the popular Taiwanese chain Din Tai Fung, but for a more authentic taste, try Jia Jia Tang Bao at the People’s Square.
-Untour Shanghai also offers culinary tours around Shanghai, if you’re looking for a true taste of Shanghai street culture while avoiding the more obvious tourist areas.
+Explore the old city and the French Concession to find dumplings and noodles sellers, or seek out the less frequented areas such as Gaoan Road and Guangyuan Road.
+One of the most popular types of dumpling is the xiao long bao (also known as soup dumplings), which are delicious, hot parcels of pork and soup.
+These can be sampled at restaurants across the city, but one of the most popular is Jia Jia Tang Bao at People’s Square.
+A word of caution: the soup tends to be piping hot, so be careful when taking that first bite.